Azure/Mission-Critical-Online/src/app/AlwaysOn.CatalogService/README.md

 When CatalogService is deployed with `.Values.networkpolicy.enabled` set to `true` (default), it uses a custom network policy that allows ingress traffic (which is needed to expose the workload via the Ingress controller) and egress traffic.
 It also enables ingress traffic for cert-manager (which is needed to provision certificates) and denies everything else (default deny).

+The CatalogService container is running its workload with the non-privileged user `workload`, created as part of the image build process (see its `Dockerfile` for more).
+It is also configured with `readOnlyFilesystem` set to `true` to set its root filesystem `/` to read-only.
+This is a recommended practice for containers running workloads that are not expected to modify the filesystem.
+Directories requiring read-write access like `/tmp` and `/var/log` are mounted as volumes.

 ## Configuration

 Configuration settings are maintained in the `AlwaysOn.Shared/SysConfig.cs` file and either defined with default values there or loaded through the .NET IConfiguration provider.
 When running inside AKS, settings get injected via environment variables as well as through key-value files (by the [CSI secret driver for Key Vault](/src/config/charts/csi-secrets-driver)).
 While ENV variables are loaded automatically, to read settings from the files, we need to add this line in the `CreateHostBuilder()` method: